MrRazamataz/notes/Geography/Urban Issues.md

 * less chance of natural disasters.

 #### Port and airport:
--international airport is the 29th busiest in the world and 19th in Asia -6 million tourists a year
+* international airport is the 29th busiest in the world and 19th in Asia
+* 6 million tourists a year
--port employs 7000 people
+* port employs 7000 people
--port annual tonnage of 6 million tons
+* port annual tonnage of 6 million tons

+## ----------

+### Vietnam:
+* NEE with a GDP per capita of $2540
+* Literacy rate of 95%
+* 7% of Vietnam's income comes from tourism
+* The south of Vietnam is richer than the north

+#### Samsung in Vietnam:
+* Employs 600 People
+* 80% of the workforce are women
+* More than 2000 new restaurants have opened around the factory

+* Workers work 70-80 hours a week
+* Workers have to stand for 8.12 hours shifts.
+* Farm land destroyed from constructing the factory.

+## ----------

 ## Other:
 #### Tata group: